berkarcan/Heroku-Churn-Ensembled-Model/README.md

 * Online eployment of Churn-prediction-of_bank_customers-by-selecting-from-11-tuned-models project
 https://github.com/berkarcan/Churn-prediction-of_bank_customers-by-selecting-from-11-tuned-models

-* The model can be run in the follwing website: https://churn-ensembled-dtre-rf-gbm.herokuapp.com/predict
+* The model can be run in the following website: https://churn-ensembled-dtre-rf-gbm.herokuapp.com/predict